MaterializeInc/materialize/doc/user/content/ingest-data/postgres/alloydb.md

 steps, including configuring your cluster and setting up network connections.
 For detailed instructions, refer to the [AlloyDB documentation](https://cloud.google.com/alloydb/docs).

+## A. Configure AlloyDB

-## Step 1.
-Enable logical replication
+### 1. Enable logical replication

 Materialize uses PostgreSQL's [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) protocol to track changes in your database and propagate them to Materialize.

-For guidance on enabling logical replication in AlloyDB, see the [AlloyDB documentation](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database#configure_alloydb_for_replication).
+To enable logical replication in AlloyDB, see the [AlloyDB documentation](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database#configure_alloydb_for_replication).

-## Step 2.
-Create a publication
+### 2. Create a publication and a Materialize user

 {{% postgres-direct/create-a-publication-other %}}

-## Step 3.
-Configure network security
+## B. Configure network security

 To establish authorized and secure connections to an AlloyDB instance, an authentication proxy is necessary.
 Google Cloud Platform provides [a guide](https://cloud.google.com/alloydb/docs/auth-proxy/connect)